kevinle623/Statify/README.md

   🌈 <b>Stunning UI:</b> We believe that beauty lies in simplicity.
 Statify's user interface is designed to be visually appealing, intuitive, and easy to navigate.
 Prepare to be amazed!
 </p>

-<h2 id="demo">Demo</h2>
+<h2 id="access-statify">Access Statify</h2>

 <p align="center">
-  You can access the live demo of Statify <a href="https://statify-flow.vercel.app/">here</a>.
+  You can access Statify <a href="https://statify-flow.vercel.app/">here</a>.
 Go ahead, give it a spin, and embrace the magic of your music stats!
 </p>

 <!-- <p align="center">